×

 When we asked people about industries and career opportunities in Puerto Vallarta, they reponded:

 "The main industry here is tourism.
 That is probably followed by construction.
 I am retired, so I don't know how one goes about getting a work visa or finds a job.
-I do know there are opportunities for those fluent in Spanish in real estate," explained one expat living in Puerto Vallarta, Mexico.
+I do know there are opportunities for those fluent in Spanish in real estate," commented one expat who made the move to Puerto Vallarta.

 "Foreigners often have jobs in the hospitality industry including working as bartenders, servers, tour guides, and activity instructors.
 Other common jobs for foreigners include property management and maintenance, software development, and sales and marketing.
 Some foreigners also work as English and German teachers, as well as freelance web designers and writers.
-Additionally, some foreigners find occasional labor jobs in construction and agriculture," said one expat in Puerto Vallarta.
+Additionally, some foreigners find occasional labor jobs in construction and agriculture," remarked one expat living in Puerto Vallarta, Mexico.

 What is life like in Puerto Vallarta?